Supporting and encouraging youth innovation in STEM

 Eight projects are selected to receive a $1,000 cash award, certificate and memento.
 Four of these Youth Can Innovate Award winners will also be selected to receive an additional cash prize of $7,000 each to assist with their post-secondary education.
 All eight winners will be included in a social media awareness campaign and outreach initiative to hometown news outlets.

 Four projects will each receive a $750 cash award, certificate and memento.

 Four projects will each receive a $500 cash award, certificate and memento.

 The Youth Can Innovate Awards are only open to students selected to compete at the Canada-Wide Science Fair.
-Students can self-nominate their projects when they register on the Canada-Wide Science Fair website.
+The Youth Can Innovate Awards are included in the Canada-Wide Science Fair Grand Awards.

 Established in 1962, Youth Science Canada engages Canadian youth in developing inquiry and critical thinking skills through science.
 It is Canada’s leading organization in the promotion of innovation and the celebration of excellence in youth science and technology.
 With over 500,000 kids doing STEM projects every year – about the same number of Canadian youth as are registered in minor hockey – the programs represent the largest extra-curricular youth STEM initiative in the country.

 Learn about past Project Winners